simomarsili/ndd/README.rst

 ------------------------------------------

-The **ndd.jensen_shannon_divergence** function takes as input a n-by-p matrix of frequency counts, with different rows corresponding to counts from different distributions with the same sample space, and returns an estimate of the **Jensen-Shannon divergence**::
+The **ndd.jensen_shannon_divergence** function takes as input a n-by-p matrix of frequency counts, with different rows corresponding to different distributions with the same sample space, and returns an estimate of the **Jensen-Shannon divergence**::